qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rest.rst

     }
   });

-Or programatically, for each action.
+Or programmatically, for each action.

 ::